Now in Legal Rebels:

 A blog devoted to the development of Catholic legal theory.

 ProfessorBainbridge.com offers a potpourri of posts mainly about corporate law.
-But Stephen Bainbridge isn't averse to expressing his opinions about social issues, religion, politics and (possibly his dearest passions) wine and food.
+But Stephen Bainbridge isn't averse to expressing his opinions about social issues, religion and politics.

 Provides a general audience with self-help resources, studies and reports available to the public and to professional providers of those services.
 SHLEP was chosen as “Best Law Blog In the Public Interest” in the 2006 Blawg Review Awards.